Labour to force vote on ending ‘feudal’ leasehold system

-It comes after Housing Secretary Michael Gove appeared to confirm suggestions his pledge to scrap leaseholds will be watered down.
+It comes after Gove appeared to confirm suggestions his pledge to scrap leaseholds will be watered down

+Related: Half of leasehold house owners didn’t know they were only buying lease, research has found

 He had previously promised to introduce legislation to “fundamentally reform” the system, which he had criticised as “feudal”.